Hugh Stockwell: Post-war service

 At the end of the war, Stockwell remained in the army, commanding the 44th (Home Counties) Infantry Division until 1947.
 He then took command of the 6th Airborne Division, stationed in Palestine.
 In that capacity, "he was responsible for the evacuation" of all British troops from Palestine in 1948, as the result of the Israeli declaration of independence.
 In April 1948, during the Battle of Haifa, Stockwell was able to arrange a truce in Haifa between the Jewish and Arab sides.
 As Stockwell wrote in his report afterwards, the Arab leaders told him "that they were not in a position to sign the truce, as they had no control over the Arab military elements in the town and that, in all sincerity, they could not fulfil the terms of the truce, even if they were to sign".
 Instead, the Arab leaders offered "as an alternative, that the Arab population wished to evacuate Haifa and that they would be grateful for military assistance".
-Stockwell told the Arab leaders: Despite Stockwell's advice, the Arab leaders insisted upon evacuation, and Stockwell oversaw the evacuation of 30,000 Arabs from Haifa.
-For his services in Palestine between March and September 1947 Stockwell was mentioned in despatches and for his "gallant and distinguished services" in Palestine between March and June 1948 he was knighted as a Knight Commander of the Order of the British Empire, an unusual honour for an officer of major general rank.
+Stockwell told the Arab leaders:

+Despite Stockwell's advice, the Arab leaders insisted upon evacuation, and Stockwell oversaw the evacuation of 30,000 Arabs from Haifa.
+For his services in Palestine between March and September 1947 Stockwell was mentioned in dispatches and for his "gallant and distinguished services" in Palestine between March and June 1948 he was knighted as a Knight Commander of the Order of the British Empire, an unusual honour for an officer of major general rank.

 After leaving Palestine, he was appointed Commandant of the Royal Military Academy Sandhurst, where he served until the end of 1950.
 Stockwell then served as General Officer Commanding East Anglian District from January to May 1951 before commanding the 3rd Division for a year.